gogohusky-lgtm/Smart_environment_monitor/README.md

 # **Smart environment monitoring system**
 ## Executive Summary

 This project demonstrates an end-to-end IoT environment monitoring system integrating microcontroller-based sensor acquisition, edge computing, real-time visualization, and time-series data storage.

 An Arduino Uno is used for multi-sensor sampling and analog-to-digital conversion, while a Raspberry Pi 5 acts as an edge node responsible for data validation, MQTT-based messaging, and system-level integration.
 Sensor data is visualized in real time through a Flask-based dashboard and stored in InfluxDB for historical analysis using Grafana.

-The project emphasizes a clear separation of responsibilities between hardware-level data acquisition and Linux-based edge processing, making it suitable as a practical showcase for embedded and IoT engineering roles.
+The project emphasizes a clear separation of responsibilities between hardware-level data acquisition and Linux-based edge processing.
+Although all services run on Raspberry Pi 5 in this demo, the data pipeline is designed to be deployable across multiple nodes, making it suitable as a practical showcase for embedded and IoT engineering roles.

 ---